TC-Mercury/Mercury_Converter_for_Desktop/README.md

 4. Once "Completed", click the **"File"** button to instantly open the destination folder.

 ---
-*Note: This repository is archived to demonstrate the desktop origins of the MercuryConverter project.*
+*Note: This repository is archived to demonstrate the desktop origins of the Mercury Converter project.*